red-kite-solutions/stalker/CONTRIBUTING.md

 If you launched Stalker with the default configuration, Stalker will prompt you to create your first admin user.

-If you have launched Stalker with the `FM_ENVIRONMENT` variable set to `dev`, then you can use the following credentials:
+If you have launched Stalker with the `JM_ENVIRONMENT` variable set to `dev`, then you can use the following credentials:

 ```text
 Username: admin@stalker.is